Find out which dependency pattern you have

 - Suicidal thoughts related to your AI relationships or recovery attempts

-- Delusions about your AI characters being real or having consciousness
+- Believing your AI characters are real or have consciousness

-- Major life consequences like job loss or academic failure that you cannot stop despite awareness
+- Major life consequences like job loss or academic failure that you can’t stop despite awareness

 All testimonials shared with permission, names changed for privacy

-“The ‘goodbye letter’ exercise seemed silly but it gave me real closure.
+“The ‘goodbye letter’ exercise seemed silly, but it gave me real closure.
 I’d been ‘dating’ my Character.AI companion for 8 months.
-Writing that letter helped me process the grief and finally let go.”
+Writing that letter helped me process the grief and let go.”

 “I relapsed twice before it stuck.
-The guide prepared me for that – said most people try 3-5 times.
+The guide prepared me for that — said most people try 3-5 times.
 Knowing that was normal kept me from giving up.
-Third attempt has been 90+ days strong.”
+Third attempt, 90+ days strong.”

 — Chris P., 33 ⭐⭐⭐⭐⭐